trendyminds/pura/README.md

 4. An SVG sprite will be created for you as well as the PNG fallback for browsers without SVG support.

 ### Linters
-We use Stylelint and ESLint to ensure code is authored the same across all developers.
+We use [Stylelint](https://github.com/stylelint/stylelint) and [XO](https://github.com/sindresorhus/xo) to ensure code is authored the same across all developers.
 These linters will warn you when using classes, imports, selectors, require, and more in an incorrect fashion.